lucrae/texlite/README.md

 |:--:|:--:|
 | Document | PDF |

+> "Simplicity is the ultimate sophistication" -- Leonardo di Vinci

 :smile: Note that **all LaTeX commands can be seemlessly used as valid TeXLite**, including commands from external packages (see the `:usepackages:` tag [in the guide](https://github.com/lucrae/texlite/blob/master/docs/guide.md#document-setup)).

 # Get Started